dchandak99/Futures-Stock-Prediction/README.md

 # Futures-Stock-Prediction

-Futures Stock Prediction model using LSTM on multiple time series and also working on the casualites
+Futures Stock Prediction model using LSTM on multiple time series and also working on the casualites using own word embedding model